 A young artist has created a wall hanging to help raise money for disabled children.

-Amber Bright, 12, designed the wall hanging feature to raise money for the Noah Ark’s Playscheme, based in Borehamwood, which provides care for children with disabilities during the Easter and summer holidays.
+Amber Bright, 12, designed the wall hanging feature to raise money for the Noah Ark’s Playscheme, based in Borehamwood, which provides care for children with disabilities during the Easter and

 Amber, who will celebrate her Bar Mitzvah this year, asked her friends and family to donate money and draw their interpretation of the Noah’s Ark story onto each panel.